-Unity Certified Associate Game Developer Unity Certified Associate Programmer Unity Certified Associate Artist This certification is designed for future game developers who want to showcase their mastery of core Unity skills and concepts to obtain their first professional Unity role.
-Successful exam takers have a background in computer science or have a solid grasp of the skills required to become a Unity game developer.
-This certification is designed for students interested in a first professional role as a Unity developer, software engineer, software developer, mobile application developer, or gameplay programmer.
-Successful exam takers have a background in computer science.
-This certification is designed for students interested in a first professional role as a 3D artist, 3D generalist, game artist, level designer, environment artist, or 3D visualization artist.
+Unity Certified Associate Game Developer Unity Certified Associate Artist This certification is designed for future game developers who want to showcase their mastery of core Unity skills and concepts to obtain their first professional Unity role.
+Successful exam takers have a background in computer science or have a solid grasp of the skills required to become a Unity game developer, mobile application developer, or gameplay programmer.
+Successful exam This certification is designed for students interested in a first professional role as a 3D artist, 3D generalist, game artist, level designer, environment artist, or 3D visualization artist.
 Successful exam takers have a mix of artistic and technical skills.

-Covers Scripting, building, debugging, and optimization Prototyping art assets, whiteboxing levels Covers Advanced Unity tools Scripting in C# for Unity Scripting UI elements Covers 3D asset creation, terrain generation, Scene building Basic understanding of C# in Unity
+developer.
+Covers Scripting, building, debugging, and optimization.
+Prototyping art assets, whiteboxing levels.
+Covers Advanced Unity tools.
+Scripting in C# for Unity.
+Scripting UI elements.
+Covers 3D asset creation, terrain generation, Scene building.
+Basic understanding of C# in Unity.